 3. Create an FTP User for Your Staging Site

 You’ll need to create an FTP user for your new staging site.
 To do this, log in to cPanel and find FTP Accounts.
-For this example, we’re using the GoDaddy cPanel, but most hosting providers have a very similar setup.
-Create a new FTP account by creating a name, password, specify a directory, then click Create FTP Account button.
+For this example, we’re using the GoDaddy cPanel, but even the most budget-friendly hosting providers have a very similar setup.
+Create a new FTP account by creating a name, password, specify a directory, then click the Create FTP Account button.

 4. Download Files From Your Live Site

-Once your files have been downloaded, the next step is to log in to your hosting cPanel and navigate to phpMyAdmin in order to export your database.
-Navigate to Export, select the quick option and click go.
+Once your files have been downloaded, the next step is to log in to your hosting cPanel and navigate to phpMyAdmin to export your database.
+Navigate to Export, select the quick option, and click go.